parsimonhi/animCJK/README.md

 ## Technical details

 To animate a character, AnimCJK uses the following method: the character shape is split in several paths (one per stroke).
-These paths are used as clip-path, and dashed lines are drawn over these paths.
+These paths (called "stroke" paths) are used as clip-path, and dashed lines (called "median" paths) are drawn over these paths.
 The space between two dashes is large enough to cover the whole path.
 Initially, the path is covered by a space of the dashed line.
 Using a css animation, one moves the position of the dashed line.
 As a result, one has the impression that the strokes are drawn gradually.
+See https://css-tricks.com/svg-line-animation-works/ for more details.

-If several characters are inserted in the same page, and if one need to animate them one after the other, one has to modify the animation-delay in the css of the svg.
-If a character is displayed several times in the same page, one also need to modify the id of its elements.
+If several characters are inserted in the same page (for instance if one want to display "一二三"), and if one need to animate them one after the other, one has to modify the animation-delay in the css of the svg.
+If a character is displayed several times in the same page (for instance if one want to display "谢谢"), one also need to modify the id of its elements.
 This can be done using javascript.
 Alternately, one can encapsulate each svg in an iframe.

 Note: some kana (those which have a stroke overlapping on itself as あ, ぬ etc.) are special.
 The stroke which overlaps is split in several parts.
 So automatic procedures on these characters require some specific codes.